horovod/horovod/docs/adasum_user_guide.rst

 AdaSum can be used and experimented with Horovod and Pytorch/TensorFlow.

-In addition, there are two options of using AdaSum with Horovod- with Message Passing Interface(MPI) and with `NCCL <https://developer.nvidia.com/nccl>`_.
+In addition, there are two options of using AdaSum with Horovod: with Message Passing Interface (MPI) and with `NCCL <https://developer.nvidia.com/nccl>`_.
-It can be noted that any valid implementation of MPI can be used, but AdaSum has been tested with `OpenMPI <https://www.open-mpi.org/>`_ and `IntelMPI <https://software.intel.com/en-us/mpi-library>`_.
+Any valid implementation of MPI can be used, but AdaSum has been tested with `OpenMPI <https://www.open-mpi.org/>`_ and `IntelMPI <https://software.intel.com/en-us/mpi-library>`_.

 Setting up the environment
 --------------------------